 In 2014 Sephora partnered with eCommerce startup Soldsie which allows Instagram users to purchase products on Sephora’s Instagram account by leaving a comment on a photo with the hashtag #birchboxcart.

-With companies increasingly developing new social commerce software, Instagram is now testing news ways to interact with photos to purchase products on its platform.
+With companies increasingly developing new social commerce software, Instagram is now testing new ways to interact with photos to purchase products on its platform.

 Many cosmetic brands are also very active on Snapchat offering curated content including behind-the-scenes celebrity shoots and new product teasers.
-L’Oreal were the first to test the social platform by creating and sponsoring its own ‘lense’ which used the same technology in the Makeup Genius app.
-After which, Benefit Cosmetics and Urban Decay soon followed allowing brands to deliver content to their followers to spotlight their products.
+L’Oreal were the first to test the social platform by creating and sponsoring its own “lens” which used the same technology as the Makeup Genius app.
+Benefit Cosmetics and Urban Decay soon followed suit, allowing brands to deliver content to their followers to spotlight their products.

 While Bluetooth beacon and current in-store technology are continuously being optimized for a truly personal shopping experience, mass customization is in growing demand and is the key focus for the cosmetics industry.

 We’ve already seen companies such as US retailer Penrose that allow customers to create customized perfume fragrances, but the innovators seem set to come from 3D printing and digital makeup application.